Midland Center for the Arts

-Midland Center for the Arts is a performing arts center and museum complex located in on 1801 Saint Andrews St in Midland, Michigan.
-It includes two performance venues, two museums, art studios, lecture halls and a historical campus.
-The member groups at the center are the Alden B. Dow Museum of Science & Art, Center Stage Choirs, Center Stage Theatre, MATRIX:MIDLAND, Midland County Historical Society and Midland Symphony Orchestra.
+The Midland Center for the Arts (MCFTA) is a performing arts center and museum complex located at 1801 Saint Andrews Street in Midland, Michigan.
+Situated in Discovery Square along Eastman Avenue, it was originally the home for the Midland Arts Council, Midland Little Theatre Guild, Midland Music Society, Midland Symphony Orchestra, Midland County Historical Society and Midland Community Concert Society.
+The facility includes two performance venues, two museums, art studios, lecture halls and a historical campus.

-The performance venues feature a 1500-seat auditorium and a 400-seat theater for shows and events.
+History

+Organizations

+The member groups at the center are the Alden B. Dow Museum of Science & Art, Center Stage Choirs, Center Stage Theatre, MATRIX:Midland, Midland County Historical Society and Midland Symphony Orchestra.

 The design and history of the building includes some of Alden B. Dow's architecture throughout.

 Alden B. Dow Museum of Science & Art

 The Alden B. Dow Museum of Science & Art focuses on the visual arts and science and is an accredited member of the American Alliance of Museums.
 The museum features a hands-on Hall of Ideas and changing exhibitions in the 14,000 sq. ft of gallery space, including traveling exhibitions.
 The museum also offers classes, family days, community outreach programs, art fairs and special events.